GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_EVENTS/README.md

 [../../../DATA/SOURCEZONE_PARAMETERS/sourcezone_parameters.csv](../../../DATA/SOURCEZONE_PARAMETERS/sourcezone_parameters.csv)
 are up to date (see the [README](../../../DATA/SOURCEZONE_PARAMETERS/README.md) in that folder for more information).
-In earlier steps of this analysis, you should have selected the sourcename, rake, and the desired unit source length and width.
+In earlier steps of this analysis, you should have selected the `sourcename`, `rake`, and the `approx_unit_source_length` and `approx_unit_source_width`.
 Before running the current scripts, you also need to set the `scaling_relation` and `shear_modulus` in this file (since they are required to define earthquake events).

-Other source_zone.csv parameters only affect the rate of events, and so can be modified later in the analysis (after event creation) without having to re-run the codes in this directory.
-On the other hand, if you want to use a different scaling_relation or shear_modulus, you will have to re-run the codes in this directory.
+Other parameters in sourcezone_parameters.csv only affect the rate of events, which is not calculated here.
+That means, other than those mentioned above, source zone parameters can be modified later in the analysis without having to re-run the codes in this directory.
+On the other hand, if you want to use a different `scaling_relation` or `shear_modulus`, you will have to re-run the codes in this directory.

 # Step 2